-Read Across America Day is celebrated each year on the first Monday in March.
+Read Across America Day is celebrated each year in March.
 Here Education World offers five lessons for recognizing this important day.
 Included: Plus links to dozens of great reading projects culled from our archives!

 The National Education Association and a number of Partners and Supporters have teamed to sponsor this annual event.
 The NEA also offers an archive of resources, and event calendars to help make the day a truly special one.